Pyrodash/job-scheduler-ts/README.md

     }
 }

-const scheduler = new JobScheduler({
+const scheduler = new PulsarScheduler({
-    queue: {
     url: 'pulsar://localhost:6650',
     topic: 'persistent://public/default',
     producerTimeoutMs: 0, // How long before inactive producers are terminated
-        cleanupIntervalMs: 0, // How often producer garbage collection should run (0 for never) },
+    cleanupIntervalMs: 0, // How often producer garbage collection should run (0 for never) })
-})

 // Registering a worker